DestinationSol/vanguardelite/README.md

 ### Version 1.1.1

 An animation was added to the Vanguard Elite's siren lights.
+(Animation by [Du4lity5151](https://github.com/Du4lity5151))